Poulios/tetris_game/README.md

 ![screenshot](https://user-images.githubusercontent.com/46890409/59598391-bdb28200-9104-11e9-96ff-724eff1078b6.png)

-More details about some code of the game is found here: https://techwithtim.net/tutorials/game-development-with-python/tetris-pygame/tutorial-3/ .The youtuber
+More details about some code of the game is found here: https://techwithtim.net/tutorials/game-development-with-python/tetris-pygame/tutorial-3/ .The youtuber:
-#### Tech With Tim:
+#### Tech With Tim
 explains with tutorial the most issues.